Edison International research snapshot

 EIX AI Trading Strategy Framework

 The EIX AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with CPUC decisions, wildfire claim recovery, grid hardening execution, bond yields, core EPS guidance, dividend coverage, and free cash flow.
+It connects chart levels with the Eaton Fire bellwether trial, CPUC decisions, wildfire claim recovery, grid hardening execution, bond yields, core EPS guidance, dividend coverage, and free cash flow.

 Trend-following setup

-Watch for EIX to hold above the $71 to $72 area and then break above $76 to $77 with stable bond yields, no adverse wildfire update, and management reaffirming core EPS guidance.
+Watch for EIX to reclaim the $74 to $75 area and then hold above the $78 pre-earnings zone with stable bond yields, no adverse wildfire update, and management reaffirming core EPS guidance.

-A failed breakout followed by a close below $65 should reduce trend confidence, especially if management signals higher wildfire costs, weaker recovery assumptions, or more expensive financing.
+A failed reclaim followed by a close below $67 should reduce trend confidence, especially if management signals higher wildfire costs, weaker recovery assumptions, or more expensive financing.

 Mean-reversion setup

-If EIX pulls back toward $64 to $66 while CPUC recovery and core EPS guidance remain intact, compare the lower price with the dividend yield, normalized earnings power, and rate-base growth plan.
+If EIX pulls back toward $66 to $68 while the CPUC recovery and core EPS guidance remain intact, compare the lower price with the dividend yield, normalized earnings power, and rate-base growth plan.

 Do not treat a lower price as automatically attractive if wildfire liabilities expand, free cash flow remains deeply negative, or regulators shift more costs to shareholders.